By the end of this section, you will be able to:

 Relative Market Share

 Relative market share indexes a firm’s or brand’s market share against that of its leading competitor.
 It’s more complicated that industry market share because it compares your organization to your rivals rather than to the industry as a whole.70 How is it calculated?
 That’s best explained using an example.
 Let’s assume that you own an appliance store in town, one of a handful of stores in town that sell major appliances.
 Your sales bring in $1 million per year, for a 5 percent market share.
-Now imagine that the top appliance store in the area sells $1.5 million worth of major appliances a year, a 13 percent market share.
+Now imagine that the top appliance store in the area sells $1.5 million worth of major appliances a year, an 8 percent market share.
 To determine your relative market share compared to this competitor, divide your share by the competitor’s:

 To get an even more in-depth picture, you can do the same for the smaller competitors in the market.
 This process would give you a slightly different perspective on market share growth.
 For example, in some competitive markets, a 5 percent share might make you one of the major players; however, in the example shown with the appliance stores, it appears that you’re a long way from achieving the market share of your leading competitor.71